SinaRabiee/Digital_LAB/README.md

 ## Ball tracking

 ### Codes functionallity
 In this code, position of the robot is controlled with two objects from the same PID class, one for the distance between the robot and desired position and one for the angle difference.
-Robot motors use the formula derived in the class the desired (vr=(2v+Lw)/2R and vl=(2v-Lw)/2R) to move the robot to the desired X abd Y.
+Robot motors use the formula derived in the class (`vr=(2v+Lw)/2R` and `vl=(2v-Lw)/2R`) to move the robot to the desired X abd Y.

 <p align="center">
 <img src="resources/2D.jpg" alt="minor"